 Open the iOS Settings app on your device.

 Toggle AutoFill Passwords on and tap Bitwarden in the Allow Filling From list:

 We highly recommend disabling any other auto-fill service (like Keychain) in the Allow Filling From list before proceeding.

 Let's test auto-fill to make sure it's working properly:

-Open an app or website that you're not currently signed in to.
+Open an app or website that you aren't currently signed in too.